dianavolt/unit-test-conventions-jest/5-test-hierarchy.md

 # Test Hierarchy

 #### Group test cases in 'describe' blocks
-This will provide a clean hierarchy of cases.
+* Provides a clean hierarchy of cases.
-Nested 'describe' description should start with 'when'.
+* Nested 'describe' description should start with 'when'.
-'it' descriptions should start with 'should'
+* 'it' descriptions should start with 'should'

 ```javascript
 describe('ComponentName', () => {